 On August 7, 2016, the so-called Thailand referendum will take place to vote the constitution draft which was drafted by junta (NCPO)'s committee.
 It sounds so democratic when talks about a referendum.
-Anyway in Thailand, the seminars and debates were strictly banned.
+Anyway, in Thailand, the seminars and debates were strictly banned.
 Dissidents were silenced.
-Even though the junta attempts to establish the legitimacy on his regime and constitution draft, his actions are weakening the referendum's legitimacy.
+Even though the junta attempts to establish the legitimacy of his regime and constitution draft, his actions are weakening the referendum's legitimacy.

 Accept or reject?

-On the ballots, there will be 2 sections for the voter, which are, first the ratification of the constitution and second, they probably ask if voters accept or reject the idea that let senators can elect the next prime minister.
+On the ballots, there will be two sections for the voter, which are, first the ratification of the constitution and second, they probably ask if voters accept or reject the idea that let senators can elect the next prime minister.

-The prospects will be 1. both questions pass, 2. the constitution passes but the idea fails, 3. the constitution fails but the idea passes and lastly, both of them fail.
+The prospects will be 1. both questions pass, 2. the constitution passes but the idea fails, 3. the constitution fails, but the idea passes and lastly, both of them fail.
 Seriously, I do not think the second and third prospects will happen.

 Will it pass?

 In my opinion, I do not think it will pass.
 The responses from some people and political parties (Puea Thai and Democrat) mostly say the same thing that is "Vote No." It seems that the draft will not pass.
 The latest referendum on 2007, 57% of the population voted and only North East region that rejecting the draft was higher than acceptable.

 However, the future still uncertain.

 Ps.
 This article was written on midnight so the sentences might be wrong and choppy.
 However, I would like to invite everyone who has a right to vote on this referendum to think about the charter and desire what to do; vote or not, accept or reject.
 For those who have not decided yet, I recommend crossing on the right boxes.